logicalclocks/hopsworks/docs/admin/user.md

 After setting the user's name and email chose the type of user you want to create (Hopsworks, Kerberos or LDAP).
 To create a Kerberos or LDAP user you need to get the users **UUID** from the Kerberos or LDAP server.
 Hopsworks user can also be assigned a _Role_.
-Kerberos and LDAP users on the other hand can only be assigned role through group mapping.
+Kerberos and LDAP users on the other hand can only be assigned a role through group mapping.

 A temporary password will be generated and displayed when you click on _Create new user_.
 Copy the password and pass